Restoring Remote Desktop (RDP) connectivity to an Azure VM after a user lockout

 Refer to Use CMD or PowerShell in Serial Console for details.

-• Create a channel with CMD instance with the command:
+• Create a channel with a CMD instance using the command:

 cmd.exe

-• Activate the channel with CMD instance with the command:
+• Activate the channel with the CMD instance using the command:

 ch -si 1